avoutic/web-framework/docs/database-migrations.md

 ## Modify Foreign Key

 Modifies an existing foreign key constraint (e.g. change referenced table, `ON DELETE`/`ON UPDATE` behaviour).
-Implemented as drop then add with new options.
+Executed as two separate statements: first DROP FOREIGN KEY, then ADD CONSTRAINT (databases do not allow drop and add in a single ALTER TABLE).

 ### Fields
 - `type` (required): Must be "modify_foreign_key"